Robustness Among Multiwinner Voting Rules: Robustness Levels of Multiwinner Rules

+Now, let us consider what happens when we swap $b_1$ and $a_1$ in the pivotal vote.
+As a consequence, all the candidates have the same score and STV eliminates some arbitrary candidate in the first round.
+If it eliminates some member of $B$, then---by the same reasoning as above---it chooses committee $A$.
+However, if it eliminates a member of $A$, then, by the same token, it chooses committee $B$.
+As (a) $A$ and $B$ are disjoint, (b) only $A$ is winning before the swap, and (c) both $A$ and $B$ are winning after the swap, we conclude that STV is $k$-robust. \end{proof}

-One may wonder whether there exist any voting rules with robustness level between~$1$ and~$k$.
-Although we could not identify any classical rules with this property, we found natural hybrid multi-stage rules which satisfy it.
-For example, the rule which first elects half of the committee as $k$-Borda does and then the other half as $\beta$-CC does has robustness level of roughly $k/2$.
+So far we have only seen voting rules that are either $1$-robust or $k$-robust.
+Indeed, we are not aware of any classical rule with robustness level between these two extremes, but we conclude this section by showing that there are hybrid multi-stage rules with arbitrary robustness levels.
+For example, the rule which first elects half of the committee as $k$-Borda does and then the other half as $\beta$-CC does has robustness level of roughly $k/2$ (such a rule is not completely artificial---for example, Kocot et al.~\cite{koc-kol-elk-fal-tal:c:multigoal} use a similar strategy for finding committees that perform well according to both $k$-Borda and the Chamberlin--Courant rule).

 \begin{proposition} \propalllevels \end{proposition}